-I teach construction management courses in the School of Property, Construction and Project Management.
-During my time as Assistant Professor at the University of Illinois at Urbana-Champaign I was placed on the "List of Teachers Ranked as Excellent by their Students".
+I teach construction management courses.
+During my time at the University of Illinois at Urbana-Champaign I was placed on the "List of Teachers Ranked as Excellent by their Students".

-In my research, I focus on knowledge-management and information technology (e.g. BIM or Virtual Reality) for construction and education.
-It is my strong belief, that the usage of semantic links between construction project information items, e.g. in the form of an integrated building information model, combined with ontological approaches to knowledge-management, build an excellent basis for a broad range of applications, including, but not limited to, construction management, inspection planning, safety planning and monitoring of construction sites.
+In my research, I focus on knowledge-management, ontological engineering and information technology (e.g. BIM or Virtual Reality) for construction and education.
+It is my strong belief, that the usage of semantic links between construction project information items, e.g. in the form of an integrated project model or a building information model (BIM), combined with ontological approaches to knowledge-management, build an excellent basis for a broad range of applications, including, but not limited to, construction management, inspection planning, safety planning and monitoring of construction sites.
 My long term research goal is to employ semantic models and information technology to help improve efficiency, effectiveness, safety and quality on construction sites and to promote the benefits that a well designed deployment of information technology can bring for the construction industry.